liamwright00/liamwright00/README.md

 <a href="https://www.linkedin.com/in/liamganci/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

+I am a recent graduate with a profound interest in technology.
+## Objective

+My journey in 'Law and Tech' studies in the University of Padua has led me to develop a passion for cybersecurity and I am extremely eager to focus my energy on this field.
+My goal would be to land a job in cybersecurity!

+## Skills
+[Provide skills and associated project.
+Make sure to hyperlink the project - Remove this afterwards]]

 <!--
 **liamwright00/liamwright00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.